 Despite the many changes that it has gone through since I left – namely more and more development and skyrocketing housing prices as everyone and their mother is moving there for Amazon or Microsoft – it’s still one of my favorite cities in the country, if not the world, and I visit family several times a year.

 If you’re visiting Seattle with Celiac Disease, I have some good news.
-There are a ton of phenomenal gluten free Seattle restaurants that are suitable for Celiacs.
+There are a ton of phenomenal gluten free restaurants that are suitable for Celiacs.
+Eating gluten free in Seattle is, well, pretty easy.

 So many, in fact, that you probably won’t make it to all of them in one trip.
 Guess you’ll have to plan a return trip!